Best HRIS Systems for 2025: Top Platforms for Payroll & EOR

 3. SAP SuccessFactors

-SuccessFactors is SAP’s cloud HCM built for multinational complexity, tying core HR and talent to SAP’s finance and travel stack for end-to-end governance.
-Best for: global enterprises (especially SAP shops) aligning HR and finance with multi-country payroll.
+SuccessFactors is SAP’s cloud HCM built for multinational complexity, tying core HR and talent to SAP’s finance and travel stack for end to end governance.
+Best for: global enterprises (especially SAP shops) aligning HR and finance with multi country payroll.

 Why it stands out: With native payroll in 53 countries and tight connectivity to S/4HANA and Concur, SuccessFactors handles scale and compliance across borders.
 Joule, SAP’s AI copilot, streamlines workflows, and a deep marketplace extends capabilities for EOR and contractor pay, making it a safe, scalable choice for complex orgs.